'As long as he wants me to stay, I’ll stay': Holly Hill centenarian loves life, family

 He and his late wife, Miley Smalls Ravenell, had five children, including Nathaniel Ravenell, Dorothy M. Williams, the late Clarence Ravenell, Beatrice R. Hilliard and Carolyn Ravenell.

-He said his drive-through birthday celebration, which was marked by a throng of cars, balloons and birthday cake, along with his family and friends donned in blue shirts with a picture of Ravenell and the slogan, “Kept by the Grace of God,” was fun.
+He said his drive-through birthday celebration was fun.
+It was marked by a throng of cars, balloons and birthday cake, along with his family and friends dressed in blue shirts with a picture of Ravenell and the slogan, “Kept by the Grace of God."

 “That was fine and fun,” he said, laughing.